Cloud Compass

 Here you can see and manage your cloud accounts.

-Click here to see how to configure an account.
+Click here to see how to configure an account to use with Cloud Compass.

 Insights

-The dashboard displays the period for which the data is shown (including the initial data time and last updated time) and provides information about the "Next Run".
+The dashboard displays the period for which the data is shown (including the initial data time and last updated time) and provides information about the next Cloud Compass cloud scan.

-Each run could take a few minutes because env0 scans all new cloud activity and processes it to generate insights.
+Each run could take several minutes, as env0 scans all new cloud activity and processes it to generate insights.

-If the data is updating in the background, you'll see a relevant message.
+While the data is being updated in the background, you'll see a relevant message

-• Examine the trend of IaC resource percentages in your cloud account over time.
+Examine the trend of IaC-managed resources, as a percentage of your overall cloud resource in your cloud account over time.

 Resource Management Type Breakdown